ProgressPlanner/comment-hacks/readme.txt

 == Changelog ==

+= 2.1.3 =

+* Add necessary compatibility to Progress Planner integration for the upcoming WordPress 6.8.

+= 2.1.2 =

+* Rename the plugin from "Comment Hacks" to "Comment Experience".
+* Bring up to date with changes in Progress Planner

 = 2.1.1 =

 * Don't enqueue the remove URL script on the frontend for logged out users or users without the `edit_posts` capability.